 The Economist has described data as the new oil which can result in the next industrial revolution.
 Everyday, more and more information is gathered from sensors and the Internet.
 As a result, Big Data, Statistics and Machine Learning (in short Data Analytics) have become essential tools to generate insights from this data.

-I now aim to make use of my expertise to improve the world in terms of health care, medicine and the environment.
-I believe that learning from data is essential in this quest by enabling improved data-driven decision making and forecasting.
+- I believe that learning from data is essential in this quest by enabling improved data-driven decision making and forecasting.

 My interests in research are rather broad and spans employing methods from Statistics, Machine Learning, Artificial Intelligence, Engineering, etc. to solve real-world problems.
 You can see some examples of practical applications of my research on the next page and here I discuss some more academic interests.